-Although Olay may not be conducting these animal tests themselves and don’t believe these tests are necessary but at the same time, they are knowingly consenting the Chinese authorities to test their products on animals in order to sell in their country.
+Although Olay may not be conducting these animal tests themselves and don’t believe these tests are necessary.
+At the same time, they are knowingly consenting the Chinese authorities to test their products on animals in order to sell in their country.

-Many cruelty-free brands have chosen not to sell in China for this very reason or until China changes their animal testing requirements for imported cosmetics.
+Many truly cruelty-free brands have chosen not to sell in China for this very reason or until China changes their animal testing requirements for imported cosmetics.
 Sadly, Olay refuses to do the same and has decided to put profits before the welfare of animals.

 Olay also claims they are working closely with the Chinese government to provide alternative research methods to eliminate animal testing in the skincare and beauty industry, as well as, partnering with Humane Society International’s #BeCrueltyFree campaign which aims to ban animal testing for cosmetics in all major global beauty markets by 2023.